emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	:param int handle: A handle to request to be aborted.

-.. c:function:: void emscripten_async_prepare_data(char* data, int size, const char *suffix, void *arg, em_async_prepare_data_onload_func onload, em_arg_callback_func onerror)
+.. c:function:: void emscripten_run_preload_plugins_data(char* data, int size, const char *suffix, void *arg, em_run_preload_plugins_data_onload_func onload, em_arg_callback_func onerror)

-	Prepares a buffer of data asynchronously.
-This is a "data" version of :c:func:`emscripten_async_prepare`, which receives raw data as input instead of a filename (this can prevent the need to write data to a file first).
+	Runs preload plugins on a buffer of data asynchronously.
+This is a "data" version of :c:func:`emscripten_run_preload_plugins`, which receives raw data as input instead of a filename (this can prevent the need to write data to a file first).

 	When file is loaded then the ``onload`` callback will be called.
 If any error occurs ``onerror`` will be called.

 	``onload`` also receives a second parameter, which is a 'fake' filename which you can pass into ``IMG_Load`` (it is not an actual file, but it identifies this image for ``IMG_Load`` to be able to process it).
 Note that the user of this API is responsible for ``free()`` ing the memory allocated for the fake filename.

-	:param char* data: The buffer of data to prepare.
+	:param char* data: The buffer of data to process.
 	:param suffix: The file suffix, e.g. 'png' or 'jpg'.
 	:type suffix: const char*
 	:param void* arg: User-defined data that is passed to the callbacks, untouched by the API itself.
 This may be used by a callback to identify the associated call.
-	:param em_async_prepare_data_onload_func onload: Callback on successful preparation of the file.
+	:param em_run_preload_plugins_data_onload_func onload: Callback on successful processing of the data.
 The callback function parameter values are:

 		- *(void*)* : Equal to ``arg`` (user defined data).
 		- *(const char*)* : A 'fake' filename which you can pass into ``IMG_Load``.
 See above for more information.